galbiston/geosparql-jena/README.md

 The JTS description of _sfEquals_ is:
 * True if two geometries have at least one point in common and no point of either geometry lies in the exterior of the other geometry.

-Therefore, two empty geometries are not spatially equal and will return false.
+Therefore, two empty geometries will return false as they are not spatially equal.
 Shapes which differ in the number of points but have the same geometry are equal and will return true.

 e.g. `LINESTRING (0 0, 0 10)` and `LINESTRING (0 0, 0 5, 0 10)` are spatially equal.